Bermuda

 U.S. cash dollars accepted island-wide.

-Check cashing personal checks drawn on US banks may be used at over 200 establishments.
+Check cashing personal checks drawn on US banks may be used in many establishments.
 US checks may be cashed at some hotels or local banks by arrangement.
 The Bermuda

 Financial Network will cash US$ checks for a 3% fee at its Hamilton location, tel (441) 292-1799.